 Mortgage-related and other asset-backed securities represent interests in "pools" of mortgages or other assets such as consumer loans or receivables held in trust and often involve risks that are different from or possibly more acute than risks associated with other types of debt instruments.
 Generally, rising interest rates tend to extend the duration of fixed rate mortgage-related securities, making them more sensitive to changes in interest rates.
-As a result, in a period of rising interest rates, if the Portfolio holds mortgage-related securities, it may exhibit additional volatility since individual mortgage holders are less likely to exercise prepayment options, thereby putting additional downward pressure on the value of these securities and potentially causing the Portfolio to lose money.
+As a result, in a period of rising interest rates, if an Underlying PIMCO Fund holds mortgage-related securities, it may exhibit additional volatility since individual mortgage holders are less likely to exercise prepayment options, thereby putting additional downward pressure on the value of these securities and potentially causing an Underlying PIMCO Fund to lose money.
 This is known as extension risk.
-Mortgage-backed securities can be highly sensitive to rising interest rates, such that even small movements can cause an investing Portfolio to lose value.
-Mortgage-backed securities, and in particular those not backed by a government guarantee, are subject to credit risk.
-In addition, adjustable and fixed rate mortgage-related securities are subject to prepayment risk.
+Mortgage-backed securities can be highly sensitive to rising interest rates, such that even small movements can cause an Underlying PIMCO Fund to lose value.
+Mortgage-backed securities are subject to prepayment risk.
 When interest rates decline, borrowers may pay off their mortgages sooner than expected.
-This can reduce the returns of the Portfolio because the Portfolio may have to reinvest that money at the lower prevailing interest rates.
-The Portfolio's investments in other asset-backed securities are subject to risks similar to those associated with mortgage-related securities, as well as additional risks associated with the nature of the assets and the servicing of those assets.
+This can reduce the returns of an Underlying PIMCO Funds because the Underlying PIMCO Fund may have to reinvest that money at the lower prevailing interest rates.
+An Underlying PIMCO Fund's investments in other asset-backed securities are subject to risks similar to those associated with mortgage-related securities, as well as additional risks associated with the nature of the assets and the servicing of those assets.
 Payment of principal and interest on asset-backed securities may be largely dependent upon the cash flows generated by the assets backing the securities, and asset-backed securities may not have the benefit of any security interest in the related assets.